How to Become a Licensed Clinical Social Worker (LCSW)

 There are three educational pathways to become a LCSW:

-Students who did not earn a Bachelor of Social Work (BSW) from a CSWE accredited program, must complete a traditional MSW program that typically takes two to four years depending on whether a student attends full-time or part-time.
+Non-Bachelor of Social Work (BSW) Pathway: Complete a traditional MSW program that typically takes two to four years depending on whether a student attends full-time or part-time.
+If you are looking for an online MSW, review our complete list of Masters of Social Work programs.

 Step 2: Complete LCSW Licensing and Examination Requirements

 Clinical social work licensure is regulated at the state level.
 Each state has its own licensing board that determines the specific requirements for clinical social work licensure.
-In general, a Master of Social Work (MSW) from a program accredited by the Council on Social Work Education (CSWE) is required to become a LCSW in all 50 states (see below for more information).
+It's important to check/confirm the requirements in the state in which you intend to practice In general, a Master of Social Work (MSW) from a program accredited by the Council on Social Work Education (CSWE) is required to become a LCSW in all 50 states.

 LCSW Licensing Requirements by State